Set

 True

-# disjoint means there's no common elements
+# disjoint checks if there are no common elements

 # same as: not names_1 & names_2